Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 This often helps sellers keep more of their equity instead of losing it to fees at closing.

-The short answer: No, you do not need an agent.
-But you can use one if you want to.
+The short answer: No, they do not need an agent.
+But they can use one if they want to.

-Creative financing is a private agreement between a buyer and a seller.
-You are legally allowed to:
+Creative financing is a private agreement between a buyer and a seller. they are legally allowed to:

 Many sellers prefer working without an agent because:

-If you already have an agent, that's totally okay.
-Your agent will still get paid, and the structure of the deal automatically builds in their commission so you are not paying out-of-pocket.
+If they already have an agent, that's totally okay. their agent will still get paid, and the structure of the deal automatically builds in their commission so they are not paying out-of-pocket.

-The goal is simple: You should feel empowered to choose whatever option gives you the best outcome — with or without an agent.
+The goal is simple: they should feel empowered to choose whatever option gives they the best outcome - with or without an agent.

-Use our free creative financing calculator to see exactly how your deal could work.
+Use our free creative financing calculator to see exactly how their deal could work.

 Use the Creative Finance Calculator